stephycotty/stephycotty.github.io/README.txt

-Welcome to my personal portfolio.
 This website showcases my journey and accomplishments in the field of Artificial Intelligence, from academic projects to real-world applications.
 Feel free to explore my work, read my reflections on AI, and view my academic and professional background.